ncma-chapters/team/README.md

 ## Purpose

-This is the main repo to track any NCMA Chapter issues.
+This is the main repo to track any NCMA Chapter issues accross all projects and repos.
+This repo can also be used to make change requests on existing NCMA chapter websites.